 Senior Web Editor, Styleathome.com

-How often do you fly: On average, once a month
+How often do you fly: On average, four times a month

-How many continents have you been to: 5 (North America, South America, Europe, Asia, Australia) Africa is next on my hit-list!
+How many continents have you been to: 6 (North America, South America, Europe, Asia, Australia, Africa)!

 Favorite American city: New York